youwen5/web/routes/software/+epilogue.typ

   - #todo Figure out how to pass data from the static site generator back into the website.
 - #todo #smallcaps[rss]/Atom feed.
 - #todo Figure out how image hosting will work
   - #todo #smallcaps[cdn]?
-That would introduce complexity, but I don’t like the idea of hosting static assets in GitHub using gh pages
+That would introduce complexity, but I don't like the idea of hosting static assets in GitHub using gh pages
     - #todo Would have to set up deployment pipeline
     - #todo Alternatively could move hosting off of gh pages and onto a personal server.
 Would have to write some sort of `axum` backend for this site (thus making it no longer static)
     I think I have an idea for this.
-We obviously don’t want to store big files in the source tree of this site---instead, I could store files using a version control system for large files like Syncthing.
-We’d push all our blobs to an S3-compatible bucket, like Cloudflare R2.
+We obviously don't want to store big files in the source tree of this site---instead, I could store files using a version control system for large files like Syncthing.
+We'd push all our blobs to an S3-compatible bucket, like Cloudflare R2.
 Then, it remains to implement a tiny utility that can crawl the blob storage and generate a machine-readable manifest, tagging some sort of unique ID to each blob.
 In